Multi-step phase transition and gravitational wave from general $\mathbb{Z}_2$ scalar extensions: Numerical results

-The GW for the second benchmark point is described in Fig.~\ref{twopeakGW}-(2), and the phase transition parameters are $(T_t, \alpha, \tilde{\beta}, v_b)=$ (153 GeV, $5.03\times 10^{-4}, 9.58\times 10^4$, 0.5) [first step] and (109 GeV, $3.06\times 10^{-2}$, 72.2, 0.5) [second step].
-The S/N ratio for each path in Fig.~\ref{twopeakGW}-(2) are $S/N$ (LISA) $\sim 10^{-16}$, $S/N$ (BBO) $\sim 10^{-9}$ [first step] and $S/N$ (LISA) $\sim$ 58.0, $S/N$ (BBO) $\sim$ 238 [second step].
+The GW for the second benchmark point is described in Fig.~\ref{twopeakGW}-(b), and the phase transition parameters are $(T_t,~ \alpha,~ \tilde{\beta},~ v_b)= (153~\mathrm{GeV},~ 5.03\times 10^{-4},~ 9.58\times 10^4,~ 0.5)$ (first step) and $(109~\mathrm{GeV},~ 3.06\times 10^{-2},~ 72.2,~ 0.5)$ (second step).
+The SNRs for each path in Fig.~\ref{twopeakGW}-(b) are SNR (LISA) $\sim 10^{-16}$, SNR (BBO) $\sim 10^{-9}$ (first step) and SNR (LISA) $\sim$ 58.0, SNR (BBO) $\sim$ 238 (second step).
 Therefore, we could detect one peak of GW spectrum at least.
 However, these experiments are difficult to observe both GW spectra from the two first-order EWPTs in Fig.~\ref{RM}-(b).
-The reasons why the GW spectrum from the first step is so small are (i) first-step EWPT does not have non-thermal contributing to cubic term $h_2^3$, and (ii) $\lambda_2$ could not be small enough to generate the strongly first-order EWPT.
+The reasons why the GW spectrum from the first step is so small are (i) first-step EWPT does not have nonthermal contributing to cubic term $h_2^3$, and (ii) $\lambda_2$ could not be small enough to generate the strongly first-order EWPT.
 The detectable GW spectrum could require a large value of $v_C/T_C$; in other words, it could require a small value of $\lambda_2$.
 However, the condition of $T_2>T_{1}$ in Eq.~(\ref{eq:con3}) cannot be satisfied by such a small value of $\lambda_2$.
 In the case of large $v_2$ value, multi-step phase transitions are realized even for small values of $\lambda_2$, and two first-order EWPTs may be realized.
 But the condition of the height of the potential between the magenta and red points in Fig.~\ref{Vtree} becomes strict by the large $v_2$: $ \lambda_2 v_2^4 < m_h^2v^2/2$.
 Therefore, the parameter region for producing the detectable two peaks of the GW spectrum is very narrow.